 2. Literature review

-(1) Literature review

 Digital RMB is a kind of legal digital currency.
 Many domestic and foreign scholars have discussed and explained the origin and development of digital currency in detail.
 However, due to the diversity of research objects and research methods, their views on digital currency are not the same.

 In 1983, Chaum first proposed the concept of E-cash, a system that supports untraceable and anonymous data.
 Still, the E-cash system relies on third-party payment structures, so it cannot be fully defined as a digital currency under a strict definition.
 [1]Bitcoin first emerged as a cryptocurrency during the financial crisis of 2008, symbolizing the beginning of the global era of digital money.
 This currency is based on the concept proposed by Satoshi Nakamoto, implemented through open source software and built on the basis of P2P network, forming a P2P model of digital currency.